Victoria Park is one of London’s most important historic parks

 the new Queen Elizabeth Olympic Park virtually next door.

-Once again this year Victoria Park has been
+Once again in 2014 Victoria Park

 London Live came down to see what